tsupplis/cpm86-hacking/README.md

   start up command
 - ver displays the BDOS version
 - cls clear screen
+- tod replacement for CP/M-86 without the 78-99 year constraint (need to add leap year check)

 All the tools are working on
 - CP/M-86 1.1